-The Trust has an investment in the One Cash Management Fund ('OCMF') valued at \$2,422 as at 30 June 2020 (2019: \$2,384).
-The trustee of OCMF is One Investment Management Pty Ltd ('OIMPL'), an authorised representative of OMIFL.
-OIMPL and OMIFL are subsidiaries of One Investment Group Pty Limited.
+In January 2021 the Trust redeemed the investment in the One Cash Management Fund ('OCMF') in full (2020: \$2,422).
+The trustee of OCMF was One Investment Management Pty Ltd ('OIMPL'), an authorised representative of OMIFL.
+OIMPL and OMIFL are subsidiaries of One Investment Group Pty Limited ('OIGPL').
 This investment has enabled the Trust to improve its return on cash held.
 The investment has been included in cash and cash equivalents as it is redeemable daily.
 OCMF charges a management fee to its unitholders at a rate of 0.50% per annum on its net assets.
-Management fees paid by the Trust to OCMF for the year ended 30 June 2020 were \$318 (2019: \$318).